department-of-veterans-affairs/va.gov-team/products/find-a-va-form/post-mvp-releases/research/conversation-guide.md

 ## Warm-up Questions - 5 minutes
 Let’s start with a few questions...

-- *(if using a screenreader)* How would you rate your level of experience with using a screenreader--beginner, intermediate, advanced, or expert?
+- *(if using a screen reader)* How would you rate your level of experience with using a screen reader--beginner, intermediate, advanced, or expert?
+- *(if using a screen reader)* What assistive technology are you using today?
 - What device are you using today? *(Phone / Tablet / Computer)*
 - What kind of a device is it? *(Windows / Mac / iPhone / Android)*
+- How would you prefer that I share a web page URL with you?
+Dictate it to you, put it in the Zoom chat, email it, (only if on a phone) text it?
 - Have you ever looked online for VA forms?
   - If yes, can you describe the last time you did that?
     - what looking for?